vanhoangkha/Networking-fundamentals/Day28_OSPF_Part2.md

 MANUAL COSTS take precedent over AUTOMATIC CALCULATED COST

-One more option to change the OSPF COST of an Giao diện is to change the BANDWIDTH of the Giao diện with the **“bandwidth”** Lệnh
+One more option to change the OSPF COST of an Interface is to change the BANDWIDTH of the Interface with the **“bandwidth”** Lệnh

 The FORMULA to CALCULATE OSPF COST is :

 <aside>
-💡 **reference bandwidth / Giao diện bandwidth**
+💡 **reference bandwidth / Interface bandwidth**

 </aside>

-- Although the BANDWIDTH matches the Giao diện SPEED (by Mặc định), changing the Giao diện BANDWIDTH **doesn’t actually change the speed at which the Giao diện operates**
+- Although the BANDWIDTH matches the Interface SPEED (by Default), changing the Interface BANDWIDTH **doesn’t actually change the speed at which the Interface operates**
 - The BANDWIDTH is just a VALUE that is used to calculate OSPF COST, EIGRP Metric, etcetera…
-- To CHANGE the SPEED at which the Giao diện operates, use the **“speed”** Lệnh
+- To CHANGE the SPEED at which the Interface operates, use the **“speed”** Lệnh
-- Because the BANDWIDTH VALUE is used in other calculations, it is NOT recommended to change this VALUE to alter the Giao diện’s OSPF COST
+- Because the BANDWIDTH VALUE is used in other calculations, it is NOT recommended to change this VALUE to alter the Interface’s OSPF COST

 It is RECOMMENDED that you CHANGE the REFERENCE BANDWIDTH